Neue Galerie New York: Facility

 The museum is housed in the former William Starr Miller House, a Louis XIII/Beaux-Arts structure located on the corner of Fifth Avenue and 86th Street.
-The Neue Galerie opened there on November 16, 2001.
+It has 4,300 square feet of exhibition space and a maximum occupancy of 375 people.

 Selldorf Architects was responsible for the complete renovation and conversion into a museum.
 In addition to its gallery spaces, the museum also contains a bookstore, design shop, and two Viennese cafés, Café Sabarsky and Café Fledermaus.

-Café Sabarsky

 Café Sabarsky, which bears the name of Neue Galerie co-founder Serge Sabarsky, draws inspiration from Viennese cafés.
 It is outfitted with period objects, including lighting fixtures by Josef Hoffmann, furniture by Adolf Loos, and banquettes that are upholstered with a 1912 Otto Wagner fabric.
 A Bösendorfer grand piano graces one corner of the Café, and is used for all cabaret, chamber, and classical music performances at the museum.

 Café Sabarsky was operated by restaurateur Kurt Gutenbrunner until 2020.
 Since at least 2022, Christopher Engel has been the executive chef.